ras-marques/ImmersiveGloves/README.md

 Finally Functional's Open VR Driver Tutorial that was a great introduction on how OpenVR inputs work https://www.youtube.com/watch?v=LzEIOBnbC8k

 OpenVR repository has lots of documentation, it takes a while to figure out the parts that are important for this project, but it's worth the effort https://github.com/ValveSoftware/openvr

+[dan_willm](https://github.com/danwillm) helped me get this thing started by pointing me in the right direction, telling me what technologies to use to speak with the tracker and openvr.